bjss-data-academy/data-engineering-fundamentals/introduction.md

 - **Microsoft Azure** Cloud native data storage and computing resource
 - **Apache Spark** Code to wrangle big data and transform it
-- **Databricks Data Lakehouse** Givernance and perfromance technical features
+- **Databricks Data Lakehouse** Governance and performance technical features

 The following topics are not limited to those three tools.
 Instead, they are fundamental approaches to transforming and organising data for OLAP reporting.